 In addition to a better narrative message, LSC must better explain the financial and economic benefits that result from funding civil legal services for the poor.
 Because civil legal services programs can save government and society money, funding these services is an efficient use of government resources.
+Averted foreclosures and evictions, for example, avoid homelessness with all its attendant costs and collateral consequences.
+Likewise, civil restraining orders in domestic violence cases can avoid future hospitalizations and unemployment.

 Some studies at the state level have already quantified the economic benefits of civil legal services, but further evidence is needed.
-Development of this data is intrinsically linked to the development of valid outcome measurement as a component of the Performance Management Initiative (1.2), above.
+Development of this data is intrinsically linked to the development of valid outcome measurements as a component of the Performance Management Initiative (1.2), as discussed above.
 It will also be a prerequisite for evidence-based communication and advocacy, by demonstrating not only direct benefits to clients served, but also indirect benefits to society, the courts, and the public treasury.